drshahizan/software-engineering/proposal/submission/sec02/Engineering/readme.md

 - Mention the programming languages, frameworks, and libraries that will be used in the project.
 - Provide details about the hardware and software requirements for the proposed system.
 - Explain the data security measures that will be implemented.

+1. Front-end development: The front-end of the system should be designed to be responsive and accessible, meaning that it should be able to adapt to different screen sizes and should be usable by individuals with disabilities.
+Popular front-end frameworks and libraries include React, Angular, and Vue.js.

+2. Back-end development: The back-end of the system should be designed to be scalable and maintainable, meaning that it should be able to handle a large volume of traffic and should be easy to update and modify.
+Popular back-end frameworks and libraries include Django, Ruby on Rails, and Spring.

+3. Database design: The database for the system should be designed to be efficient and secure, meaning that it should be able to handle a large volume of data and should be protected against data breaches and cyber attacks.
+The database should also be designed to be easily scalable as the system grows.
+Popular database management systems include MySQL, PostgreSQL, and Microsoft SQL Server.

+4. API integration: The system may need to integrate with third-party APIs such as payment gateways or shipping providers.
+The APIs should be reliable and secure, and should be integrated in a way that is seamless for users.
+Popular API integration tools include Stripe, PayPal, and FedEx.

+5. Security: The system should be designed with security in mind to protect user data and payment information.
+This includes implementing secure authentication, encryption, and firewalls.
+Regular security audits should also be conducted to ensure that the system remains secure.
+Popular security tools and frameworks include OWASP, SSL, and HTTPS.

+6. Hosting and infrastructure: The system should be hosted on a reliable server or cloud hosting service that is capable of handling a large volume of traffic.
+The infrastructure should also be designed to be easily scalable as the system grows.
+Popular cloud hosting services include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform.

+7. Testing and quality assurance: Thorough testing and quality assurance should be conducted throughout the development process to ensure that the system is reliable and functions as intended.
+This includes unit testing, integration testing, and system testing.
+Popular testing frameworks and tools include Jest, Mocha, and Selenium.

 ### 11. Timeline and Deliverables:
 - Provide a detailed timeline for the project, including milestones and deadlines.